DRK-512/Operating-Systems/README.md

 To remove the executables properly, simply run <br>
 $ make clean

-If there are some OS project that are not listed here, please let me know
+If there are some OS project that are not listed here and you want to see then feel free to leave an Issue and I can get to it when I have the chance

 NOTE:
-These are for learning purposes only, please do not copy and claim as your own
+These are for learning purposes, please don't plagerize it